-Rule 18: Election of the President (amended 14 March 2004)
+Rule 18: Election of the President (amended 14 March 2004 and 24 November 2006)

-- (A) The Presiding Judge of the Appeals Chamber shall be the President of the Special Court. - (B) The Presiding Judge of the Appeals Chamber shall be elected for a non renewable term of one year or such shorter term as shall coincide with the duration of his term of office as a Judge. - (C) If the President ceases to be a member of the Special Court or resigns his office before the expiration of his term, the Judges of the Appeals Chamber shall elect from among their number a successor for the remainder of the term. - (D) The Presiding Judge of the Appeals Chamber shall be elected by a majority of the votes of the Judges appointed to the Appeals Chamber. - (E) This Rule shall be deemed to have entered into force on the 7th of March 2003.
+- (A) The Presiding Judge of the Appeals Chamber shall be the President of the Special Court. - (B) The Presiding Judge of the Appeals Chamber shall be elected for a term of one year or such shorter term as shall coincide with the duration of his term of office as a Judge.
+He or she may be re-elected.
+The President shall reside in Freetown, the seat of the Special Court, and shall work on a full-time basis, and be remunerated accordingly. - (C) If the President ceases to be a member of the Special Court or resigns his office before the expiration of his term, the Judges of the Appeals Chamber shall elect from among their number a successor for the remainder of the term. - (D) The Presiding Judge of the Appeals Chamber shall be elected by a majority of the votes of the Judges appointed to the Appeals Chamber.

-Rule 19: Functions of the President (amended 7 March 2003)
+Rule 19: Functions of the President (amended 7 March 2003 and 24 November 2006)

-- (A) The President shall preside at all plenary meetings of the Special Court, co-ordinate the work of the Chambers and supervise the activities of the Registry as well as exercise all the other functions conferred on him by the Agreement, the Statute and the Rules. - (B) The President may after appropriate consultation issue Practice Directions, consistent with the Agreement, the Statute and the Rules, addressing detailed aspects of the conduct of proceedings before the Special Court.
+- (A) The President shall preside at all plenary meetings of the Special Court, co-ordinate the work of the Chambers and supervise the activities of the Registry as well as exercise all the other functions conferred on him by the Agreement, the Statute and the Rules. - (B) The President may after appropriate consultation issue Practice Directions, consistent with the Agreement, the Statute and the Rules, addressing detailed aspects of the conduct of proceedings before the Special Court. - (C) The President shall, in addition to the discharge of his or her judicial functions, be responsible for the proper administration of justice.
+In particular, in coordination with the Registrar, the Prosecutor, and the Principal Defender, the President shall take all appropriate measures aimed at furthering the conduct of fair, impartial and expeditious trials and appeals.

-Rule 20: The Vice-Presidency (amended 7 March 2003)
+Rule 20: The Vice-Presidency (amended 7 March 2003 and 24 November 2006)